 Dealing With Motion Sickness

 Motion sickness can turn a pleasant trip into a miserable one.
 Symptoms include nausea, dizziness, and a general feeling of discomfort.
 Take action by sitting in a stable part of the vehicle, such as the front seat of a car or the middle of a boat.
+Use over-the-counter medications like dimenhydrinate or meclizine.
+Ginger supplements or candies may also help.
+Keeping your eyes on the horizon and taking deep breaths can be useful.
+If you’re on a plane, try to choose a seat over the wings where there is less motion.

 Recognizing Fever and Infectious Diseases

-Fever can be a sign of several infectious diseases such as malaria or dengue fever, both of which are spread by mosquitoes.
+Fever can be a sign of several infectious diseases, such as malaria or dengue fever, both of which are spread by mosquitoes.
 Pay attention to symptoms like headache, muscle pain, and rashes.
 If you develop a high fever, seek medical attention immediately.

 Preventive measures include using insect repellents, sleeping under mosquito nets, and wearing long sleeves and pants.
 In some regions, taking antimalarial medications before and during your trip may be advised.
 Keep an eye on travel advisories for the latest health recommendations and outbreaks.